Jonasitoelprogramador/Milestone3/README.md

 This app has full CRUD functionality and search and 'like' functionality and connects to a MongoDB database via Flask.
 The site also has an interactive javascript-built form that is populated from MongoDB.
 This can create potential bugs if not thoroughly tested.
 Thus, I have devised a detailed selection of manual tests in order to ensure that the app is bug-free.

 1. Test: Click on all the links in navbar.
-Home link result: Takes the user to the Homepage and changes colour when clicked or when hovered over. \ / Logout link result: Takes the user to the Login and changes colour when clicked or when hovered over.
+Home link result: Takes the user to the Homepage and changes colour when clicked or when hovered over.\ Logout link result: Takes the user to the Login and changes colour when clicked or when hovered over.
 Userpage link result: Takes the user to the Userpage and changes colour when clicked or when hovered over.
 Add Recipe link result: Takes the user to the Add Recipe and changes colour when clicked or when hovered over.